Japu431/Japu431/README.md

 - 🔭 I'm currently studying
 - 🌱 I’m currently learning Data Science
-- 👯 I’m looking to collaborate on Data Analysis projects for beginners
+- 👯 I’m looking to collaborate on Data Analysis projects
 - 📫 How to reach me: Instagram : https://www.instagram.com/yskteteys_/
 - ⚡ Fun fact: I love to study and help in what I can... 🙂